KristieCruz/PelotonSDET/READMEWeatherRun.md

 WeatherRun:
 Weather app utilizing the Google API to help runners know what to wear based on weather.
+Developed when I studied abroad ina group of 4 developers - we equally contributed and I was most interested in user experience.

 How to run the user interface

 The app opens up to a homepage.